amikos-tech/chroma-cookbook/docs/core/install.md

 === "Specific Version"

     Installing a specific version of Chroma is useful when you want to ensure that your code works with a specific version of Chroma.
 To install a specific version of Chroma, run:

     From PyPI:

     ```bash
     pip install chromadb==<x.y.z>
     ```

-    Directly from  Github (replace `x.y.z` with the [tag](https://github.com/chroma-core/chroma/tags) of the version you want to install):
+    Directly from GitHub (replace `x.y.z` with the [tag](https://github.com/chroma-core/chroma/tags) of the version you want to install):

     ```bash
     pip install git+https://github.com/chroma-core/chroma.git@x.y.z